therealsunx/trvim/README.md

 - . vim operation modes
     - = normal mode
         - = command parsing
+        - = mode switching
+            - = insert mode
+                - = i : cursor on left
+                - = a : cursor on right
+                - = I : cursor to starting character of line
+                - = A : cursor to end of line
+                - = o : add new line below and go to it
+                - = O : add new line below but stay on current one
+            - = select mode
+                - = v : normal selection mode
+                - = V : line selectio= mode
         - = '/' key find string
+            - arrow up/down key during search to go to next/previous one
         - = f : find character after cursor
         - = F : find character before cursor
         - = r : replace character with next one